Play TV (game show): Cancellation

 On 5 March 2010 TV3 announced that the Play TV contract was terminated with immediate effect.
 Its last airing was from 00:15 to 03:15 on Saturday Morning 6 March 2010.
 TV3 noted the professionalism of Telemedia.
 TV3 also took time to note that it did not receive licence fee revenue, it has 30% of its schedule dedicated to Irish programming, their redundancies during 2009, the economy and the help of PlayTV in providing some money to continue their list of Irish shows.
 They also noted how News at 5.30, Tonight with Vincent Browne and The Apprentice had won an award at the annual IFTA awards.
-In their statement they put the removal of the programme purely to audience figures.
-TV3 did not apologise for their conduct.
+In their statement they put the removal of the program purely to audience figures.
+TV3 did not apologize for their conduct.
 The cancellation of Play TV was welcomed by the Minister for Communications, Energy and Natural Resources, Eamon Ryan.

 On 9 September 2010, TV3 started broadcasting a similar format show called Brain Box.
 This ceased without explanation a week later.

 At the launch of TV3's Autumn (18 August 2010) schedule David McRedmond (CEO TV3) was interviewed by The Irish Times where he admitted mistakes had been made and thatPlay TV was axed not just due to falling audience figures but also to the bad press and the regulator's constant scrutiny of the show.
-He still refused to apologize to viewers on behalf of TV3 again stating that "It was an essential part of getting us through the recession" regardless of what the BAI called a "misleading and unfair" programme.
+He still refused to apologize to viewers on behalf of TV3 again stating that "It was an essential part of getting us through the recession" regardless of what the BAI called a "misleading and unfair" program.

 Play TV in Canada

-A version of Play TV by the same producers was broadcast since 2009 on Global in Canada; as with the Irish version, the programme was produced in Budapest, featuring Canadian personalities, with similar game play, and generally broadcast during late-night hours.
+A version of Play TV by the same producers was broadcast since 2009 on Global in Canada; as with the Irish version, the program was produced in Budapest, featuring Canadian personalities, with similar game play, and generally broadcast during late-night hours.
 For the Canadian version, viewers pay $2 (plus taxes) per call or per mobile text for a chance to give their answer on air.

 During the period that this program was on Global, viewers registered complaints to the network and the Canadian Broadcast Standards Council (CBSC), over accusations over the ambiguity of some of the questions presented, as well as the refusal to explain the answers to the questions, citing that a question of a similar type would be used in a later broadcast.
 The Global broadcast originally ended 26 March 2010; however, since that date, it had since broadcast on Telelatino, and resurfaced on Global as of May 2011.

 On 1 April 2010, the CBSC admonished Global station CIII-TV in Toronto for its role in the broadcasts.